MoutPessemier/Flight-n-Bite/README.md

 # Flight-n-Bite
 This app is made as a school project to learn the Windows platform.
-The task was to create an application that is used on a plane.
+The task was to create an application that can be used on a plane flight.

 As a passenger, you can watch movies, listen to music, order food, look up the weather of your destination and chat with your travel companions.